sarkaramitabh300/convert-units/README.md

 When converting, for example, `1 a` to `bl`, the code can perform a simple lookup here, `anchors.A.B`.
 If instead the conversion is from `10 c` to `ah` then the lookup would be, `anchors.C.A`.
 At this point how to convert from one system to the next hasn't been defined yet; that will be the next and final step in creating a new measure.

-Each system pair needs to either defined a `ratio` or a `transform` function.
+Each system pair needs to either define a `ratio` or a `transform` function.
 If a `ratio` is defined then it's multiplied by the base unit to convert it to the target system's base unit.
 If `transform` is defined, the function is called with the value of the best unit.
 It's value is used as the base unit of the target system.
 The `transform` function should return a number.

 > Note: If both `ratio` and `transform` are defined then the `ratio` will be used and the `transform` function will be ignored.
-If nether are defined, the conversion will throw an error.
+If neither is defined, the conversion will throw an error.

 <details>
 <summary>Code example:</summary>